ShapescapeMC/Shapescape-Minify-Json/docs/index.md

 :caption: Introduction

 Installation <introduction/installation>
-Settings <introduction/settings>
-Usage <introduction/usage>
 ```

 ![](../header.jpg)

-# PLACEHOLDER
+# Shapescape Minify Json
-PLACEHOLDER

-## 🧑‍🏫 About
-PLACEHOLDER
+Minifies the JSON files in RP and BP.

 ## 👷 Contributing
 We welcome contributions from the community!
-If you'd like to contribute to this project, please read our [contribute file](https://www.github.com/ShapescapeMC/PLACEHOLDER/blob/main/CONTRIBUTING.md) for guidelines on how to get started.
+If you'd like to contribute to this project, please read our [contribute file](https://www.github.com/ShapescapeMC/Shapescape-Minify-Json/blob/main/CONTRIBUTING.md) for guidelines on how to get started.

 ## 🗒️ License
-This project is licensed under the GNU v.3.0 License - see the [LICENSE](https://github.com/ShapescapeMC/PLACEHOLDER/blob/main/LICENSE) file for details.
+This project is licensed under the GNU v.3.0 License - see the [LICENSE](https://github.com/ShapescapeMC/Shapescape-Minify-Json/blob/main/LICENSE) file for details.

 This license ensures that the tool remains open source, while still allowing you to use the generated content in your commercial Minecraft projects.